venkatraj/htdp/notes.md

 ### A Graphical Editor, Revisited

 ## Design by Composition
+You have encountered this need to design interrelated functions several times.
+Sometimes a problem statement implies several different tasks, and each task is best realized with a function.
+At other times, a data definition may refer to another one, and in that case, a function processing the former kind of data relies on a function processing the latter.

 ### The 'list' Function
+`list` function consume arbitrary amount of parameters produces a list.

 ### Composing Functions
 ### Auxiliary Functions that Recur
 ### Auxiliary Functions that Generalize